 The sub-indexes for better-educated labor input, capital input, and enterprise technology and innovative capacity are summarized in Table 2.
 In the table, new economy labor input is measured by the ratio of new economy labor relative to labor in all industries, and the ratio of the mean wage offer in new economy industries to the mean wage rate for all industries.
-Capital is measured from four sub-indexes: the proportion of venture capital investment in new economy industries relative to that in all industries, the proportion of bids in new economy industries to bids in all industries, the ratio of registered capital of new economy enterprises that have applied for the New Third Board to the total registered capital of all enterprises applying for the New Third Board,4 and technology and innovation.
-The technology and innovation sub-index is measured by the ratio of scientists and engineers employed by new economy enterprises to total scientists and engineers hired in all industries, proportion of patent applications in new economy industries to those in all industries, and rate of patent commercialization in new economy industries relative to that in all industries.
+Capital is measured from four sub-indexes: the proportion of venture capital investment in new economy industries relative to that in all industries, the proportion of bids in new economy industries to bids in all industries, the ratio of registered capital of new economy enterprises that have applied for the New Third Board to the total registered capital of all enterprises applying for the New Third Board, and technology and innovation.
+The technology and innovation sub-index is measured by the ratio of scientists and engineers employed by new economy enterprises to total scientists and engineers hired in all industries, and rate of patent commercialization in new economy industries relative to that in all industries.